-Figure 6 shows varve thickness measured from V1 and V2, which illustrates trends in suspended sediment delivery to Cariboo Lake at sub-decadal to centennial time scales.
-The chronology for Figure 6 is calculated using linear interpolation from the single AMS radiocarbon date at V1 and V2.
-At V1, the 30-year average varve thickness remains above average from CE 0-600, 850-950, 1000-1100, 1150-1200 and below average between CE 800-850, 950-1000, 1100-1150, and 1200-1850.
-At V2, varve thickness is above average between CE 0-250, 350-450, 550-600, 1500-1600, 1700-1800, and 1900-1950 and below average between CE 250-350, 450-550, 1950-1500, 1450-1500, 1800-1900.
+Figure 6 shows the time series of varve thickness measured from V1 and V2 andillustrates trends in suspended sediment delivery to Cariboo Lake.
+The measured couplet thicknesses in the two cores are plotted as standardized departures to facilitate comparison between the two cores.
+In each plot a xx year weighted moving average is plotted in black to emphasize decadal to centennial patterns in accumulation rate departures. chronologies in Figure 6 assume a linear interpolation from the single AMS radiocarbon dates.

+[[[At V1, the 30-year average varve thickness remains above average from CE 0-600, 850-950, 1000-1100, 1150-1200 and below average between CE 800-850, 950-1000, 1100-1150, and 1200-1850.
+At V2, varve thickness is above average between CE 0-250, 350-450, 550-600, 1500-1600, 1700-1800, and 1900-1950 and below average between CE 250-350, 450-550, 1950-1500, 1450-1500, 1800-1900.]]]
 Above average varve thickness is consistent between V1 and V2 between 0-500 CE, with a stronger signal observed for V1 which is closer to the main Cariboo River outlet.
 Below average varve thickness is observed at both V1 and V2 between 1000-1500 CE, with a stronger signal at V2.
 After this, trends in varve thickness between the two cores are not consistent, but generally remain below average for V1 and above average for V2.
 Sub-centennial trends are not reported due to the coarse temporal control for both V1 and V2.

 Figure 6: OPTION A - Standardized departure from the mean varve thickness for cores V1 and V2.
 The gray lines represent measured varve thickness, the black line is a 30-year moving average, gaps correspond to portions of the core that did not have discernible varves.
 The top axes, labelelled Year (CE), was estimated using linear interpolation from the AMS radiocarbon dates.
-The black points on the bottom graph of V1 and V2 denote the AMS radiocarbon age (± dating error) and depth of the respective sample.
+The black points on the bottom of each plot denote the AMS radiocarbon age (± dating error) and depth of the respective sample.

 Figure 7: OPTION B - Standardized departure from the mean varve thickness for cores V1 and V2.
 The gray lines represent measured varve thickness, the black line is a 30-year moving average, gaps correspond to portions of the core that did not have discernible varves.
 The top axes, labelelled Year (CE), was estimated using linear interpolation from the AMS radiocarbon dates.
 The black points on the bottom graph of V1 and V2 denote the AMS radiocarbon age (± dating error) and depth of the respective sample.